Score function-based tests for ultrahigh-dimensional linear models: The score function-based test and new results

 \begin{assumption} $\lVert \hat{\bgamma} - \bgamma_{\phi} \rVert_{1} = O_p(s\sqrt{\log p_{\bgamma}/n})$. \end{assumption}

 \begin{assumption} $\log p_{\bgamma} = O(n^b)$ for some constant $0<b<1/3$. \end{assumption}

 \begin{assumption} $\epsilon$ is $\operatorname{\mathit{sub-Gaussian}}$ with bounded $\operatorname{\mathit{sub-Gaussian}}$ norm. \end{assumption} Assumption \ref{assumptionbmatrix2} frequently appeared in the literature \citep{chen2010two, guojrssb2016, cui2018test} and is required in applying the martingale central limit theorem.
 If all the eigenvalues of $\bSigma_{\bX}$ are bounded, then Assumption \ref{assumptionbmatrix2} holds.
-Assumption \ref{assumptionb5} says that $\bV$ can be expressed as a linear transformation of an $m$-dimensional sub-Gaussian vector $\bnu$ with zero mean and unit variance. \cite{tony2020semisupervised} imposed a similar assumption.
+In the previous works such as \cite{ma2021global}, \cite{guo2021group}, \cite{chen2022testing}, they required that the eigenvalues of $\bSigma$ are all bounded, which is stronger than our assumption \ref{assumptionbmatrix2}.
+Assumption \ref{assumptionb5} says that $\bV$ can be expressed as a linear transformation of an $m$-dimensional sub-Gaussian vector $\bnu$ with zero mean and unit variance.
 This assumption is similar to the pseudo-independence assumption, which is widely used in the literature such as \cite{bai1996effect, chen2009effects, chen2010two, zhong2011tests, cui2018test}.
 The boundedness assumption of $L_2$ norms of row vectors in $\bGamma$ is imposed to ensure that sub-Gaussian norms of the components of $\bV$ are uniformly bounded.
 Assumption \ref{assumptionb6} requires the $L_1$ error bound of $\hat\bgamam$ at the order of $s(\log p_{\bgamma}/n)^{1/2}$.
 Many estimators, such as Lasso, SCAD, and MCP, can achieve such a rate of convergence. {See for instance \cite{loh2015regularized}.} Assumption \ref{assumptionb8} allows the dimension of the nuisance parameter in an exponential order of the sample size.
-Assumption \ref{assumptionb7} is standard in the analysis for high dimensional linear models.
+Assumption \ref{assumptionb7} is standard in the analysis for high-dimensional linear models.

 \begin{theorem} Under $\bH_{0}$ in \eqref{question1} and Assumptions~\ref{assumptionbmatrix2} -- \ref{assumptionb7}, and the following two conditions:

 and

 we have